phverhelst/edugain/ShibbolethInstallation.md

 #### Configuring and testing the ldap SSL and TLS connexion

 Assume the prerequisite of a PKI infrastructure and deployment of certificates for the domain controllers and clients.
 Testing on the domain controller with ldp.exe the connexion in ssl (check SSL and choose port 636)
 Place Root and intermediate certificates of the Active Directory infrastructure in /usr/local/share/ca-certificates and update :

     sudo update-ca-certificates

-From the idp retrieving of the certificates from the domain controller can be achieved with openssl s_client :
+From the idp retrieving of the certificates from the domain controller can be achieved with openssl s_client:

     sudo su -
     openssl s_client -showcerts -verify 5 -connect dc.exemple.org:636  < /dev/null | awk '/BEGIN/,/END/{ if(/BEGIN/)    {a++}; out="dc-cert"a".pem"; print >out}'